AAGI-AUS/Repositories-Guidelines/README.md

 For more detail about licences, please refer to https://choosealicense.com/.
 For our organization, we recommend the following licenses depending on the nature of your project:

 ### For Code Repositories
 - **MIT License**: Simple and permissive, allowing others to use your code with minimal restrictions while still providing attribution.
+Many of the existing AAGI-AUS repositories use this license.
 - **GNU General Public License (GPL) v3**: Ensures that derivative works remain open source with the same license terms.
 - **Apache License 2.0**: Similar to MIT but with explicit patent grants and contribution terms.